-In the TGS Reply, key-expiration, starttime, renew-till and caddr optional fields MUST NOT be present.
+In the TGS Reply, key-expiration, starttime and renew-till optional fields MUST NOT be present.
 The encrypted part of the TGS Reply MUST be encrypted with the encryption type set to des3-cbc-md5, using the same procedure as described in section 6.4.2.2.